y5systems/intmax2-contract/docs/index.md

 ```

 Error thrown when the aggregator in the withdrawal proof's public input doesn't match the actual contract executor

+_Ensures that only the designated aggregator can submit the proof_

 ### BlockHashNotExists